 Can You Make a Lambic Outside of Belgium?

-In 2016, Funk; Jeffrey Stuffings (co-founder of Jester King, an authentic farmhouse brewery committed to mixed culture and spontaneous fermentation in Austin, TX); and James Howat (owner and blender at Black Project Spontaneous & Wild Ales, a brewery focused on spontaneous fermentation in Denver, CO.) actually met with a group of Belgian brewers called HORAL (The High Council for Artisanal Lambic Beers), a non-profit organization composed of gueuze brewers and blenders from the Pajottenland and Zenne valley in Belgium.
-Their goal: to come up with a definition American brewers could use when producing lambic style beers that captured the respect of the tradition and the process used by Belgian brewers.
+In 2016, Funk, Jeffrey Stuffings (co-founder of Jester King, an authentic farmhouse brewery committed to mixed culture and spontaneous fermentation in Austin, TX), and James Howat (owner and blender at the now-closed Black Project Spontaneous & Wild Ales) met with a group of Belgian brewers called HORAL (The High Council for Artisanal Lambic Beers), a non-profit organization composed of gueuze brewers and blenders from the Pajottenland and Zenne valley in Belgium.

 “There is no consensus on a definition of lambic,” says Funk.
 “Not amongst American brewers and certainly not amongst Belgian brewers.
 We wanted to give the American brewer who wanted to pursue the style a name they could use to call their beer and to set a production standard.
-If you’re going to make a lambic you can’t do it half-ass and still call it a lambic.”
+If you’re going to make a lambic, you can’t do it half-assed and still call it a lambic.”

 After much debate and discussion, Funk, his lambic-loving compatriots, and HORAL settled on a term: Méthode Traditionnelle.